In one of our previous articles, we talked about Google AMP. Today, let’s dive deeper and explore AMP ads.

 Now, let’s look at the regular HTML banners on a regular page.
 In this case, the client had two 336×336 square mobile banners.
 The overall time it took for the ad to download was 307.60ms for the first banner and 337.09ms for the second banner.

 Overall, in our client’s case, AMP ads on the AMP page loaded approximately 3 times faster than regular banners on non-AMP page.
 If you look at the queued at y started at times, which represent the waiting time until the request can be rendered, AMP banners also took less time.
 This is natural because they’re placed on the AMP page, which is lighter and requires fewer resources to download.

 Let’s now outline 10 main benefits of using AMP ads for publishers.

-- Better performance: AMP runtime manages workload prioritization to more effectively consume mobile’s resources.
+- Better Performance: AMP Runtime manages workload prioritization to consume mobile’s resources more effectively.
 For example, AMPHTML ads with animations will not play when not in view.

-- Better visibilidad del anuncio: Because ads load faster, they’re more viewable.
+- Better Ad Viewability: Because ads load faster, they’re more viewable and engaging.

-- Safe: AMPHTML ads are completely ad-fraud safe because AMP validates each ad creative before displaying in front of the user.
+- Safety: AMPHTML ads are completely ad fraud-safe because AMP validates each ad creative before displaying it in front of the user.

-- Amount of ads: Whereas publishers’ HTML page and AMP page must be completely identical content-wise, this does not apply to ads.
-According to Google, an AMP page can have more ads than the original HTML page allowing for more flexibility and control.
+- Amount of Ads: Whereas publishers’ HTML page and AMP pages must be completely identical content-wise, this doesn’t apply to ads.
+According to Google, an AMP page can have more ads than the original HTML page.

-- Free: AMP is an open-source project which means all its product suite and resources are completely free.
+- Free: AMP is an open-source project which means all documentation, resources, and demos are free to use.

-- Higher revenue: Perhaps the most important one–AMPHTML ads have 0.87% more viewable impressions and generated 3x more revenue per day for publishers in 2017.
+- Higher Revenue: AMPHTML ads have 0.87% more viewable impressions and a 3.83% higher CTR rate, which generates more ad revenue for publishers.